Health, Tennis

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

-Lateral epicondylitis or Tennis Elbow is what we commonly call it when someone complains of lateral elbow pain.
+Lateral epicondylitis, or Tennis Elbow, is what we commonly call it when someone complains of lateral elbow pain.
 It is called “tennis elbow” because this happens a lot in tennis players.
-However, this is also very common in Judo, Jiu Jitsu, weightlifters and water skiers to name a few.
+However, this is also very common in Judo, Jiu Jitsu, weightlifters, and water skiers, to name a few.
 Any sport that requires a strong grip and overly activates the wrist extensors can cause lateral epicondylitis.
 If you combine sports such as these with excessive computer keyboard or smart device typing, this can exacerbate the problem.
 Understanding what is causing the problem is the first step in prevention.
 Throughout this discussion, I will highlight some “key points”.
 These will become important, especially when we start talking about treatment and prevention.

 Read more: